healthysustainablecities/global-indicators/documentation/readme.md

 This is a shell script wrapper to run all study regions at once to process sample point estimates (sp.py) in sequence, and can be run using ```bash process_region.sh``` followed by a list of region names.

 ## Validation Folder
 The project’s validation phase aims to verify the accuracy of the indicators processed from the data used in the process folder i.e. the global human settlement layer and OSM data (henceforth global dataset).
-In order to do this, we have three phases of validation.
+In order to do this, we have three kinds of validation.

-Phase I validation is a qualitative assessment on how the global dataset matches with reality.
+Phase I validation, or local partner validation, is a qualitative assessment on how the global dataset matches with reality.
 For this step, collaborators from each city review the global dataset’s determined study region boundaries, population density, open space networks, and destination types, names, and categories for accuracy.
 Phase I validation is getting completed on an ongoing basis, and it is being coordinated by Carl.

-Phase II validation compares the global dataset with a second dataset.
+Phase II validation, or OSM edge and destination validation, compares the global dataset with a second dataset.
 The second dataset (henceforth official dataset) has been collected by local partners, so it will be individual for each city.
 The official dataset reflects what exists in public records.
 At the moment, the project has official datasets for four cities: Belfast, Olomouc, Hong Kong, and Sao Paulo.
 These four cities serve as case studies for the rest of the project by comparing the street networks and destinations in their official datasets with the global dataset.

+Additionally, under Phase II validation, a ground truthing validation checks the validity of the OSM derived destinations.
+Specifically, this process is executed to understand the prevalence of false positive OSM derived destinations.This is done by comparing relevant destination locations to what exists on three Google services and assigning atrue or false value for each: Google Maps View (tag of the location), Google Satellite View (building footprint),and Google Street View (Ground image).

+Phase III validation includes the team analyzing results of the process to look for irregularities.
+In the cases where the results do not match with reality, the process and data are reviewed to see if the irregularities are explicable and amendable.

-Phase III validation is a comparison of the indicators that are derived from the global dataset and the official datasets.
+Finally, as a robustness check, there is a comparison of the indicators that are derived from the global dataset and the official datasets.
 It will be difficult to run the process folder for the official datasets because of their inconsistent formats, so it may never be possible to run Phase III validation measures.

 The Validation Folder’s readme explains how to run the code held within the folder.